dilimou/Dog-Breed-Classifier/README.md

 # Dog-Breed-Classifier

 ## Project Overview
 This project uses Convolutional Neural Networks (CNNs) and transfer learning in order to build a pipeline to process real-world, user-supplied images.
-Convolutional Neural Networks (CNNs) are commonly used to analyse image data.
+Convolutional Neural Networks (CNNs) are commonly used to analyze image data.
 Transfer learning is a technique that allows to reuse a model across different tasks.
 The objective is that given an image of a dog, the algorithm will identify an estimate of the canine’s breed.
 If supplied an image of a human, the code will identify the resembling dog breed.
 If the algorithm can't identify the image as a human or dog, it will say so.

 ## File descriptions
 - dog_app.ipynb: Jupyter notebook containing the algorithm and process used to create it.